Kim Burrell: 2004–present

 In December 2016, a video surfaced showing Burrell preaching a sermon at the Love & Liberty Fellowship Church.
 In that sermon, she called people who engage in homosexual acts "perverted" and said they had been deceived by the "homosexual spirit."
 She also warned that people who "play with" homosexual sin would "die from it" in 2017.
 In response to considerable criticism, Burrell said that she makes "no excuses or apologies" for the sermon, adding "I love you, and God loves you, but he hates the sin in you and me."
 Shortly after the video of the sermon surfaced, The Ellen DeGeneres Show canceled Burrell's scheduled appearance, as did the BMI Trailblazers of Gospel Music event, where she was removed as an honoree.
 Her radio talk show, Bridging the Gap with Kim Burrell, was canceled by Texas Southern University.
-In 2024, Burrell issued a public apology to the LGBTQ+ community at the 2024 BET Awards for her comments, stating that she "used the name of God to hurt others" and stated that she regrets these views and now opposes them.
+In 2024, Burrell made a statement that included the following regarding her past comments: "You know, we have a church lingo.
+We have a church jargon that everybody doesn’t get.
+And sometimes you have to say it for the people in the back.
+And for that, I want to apologize to the LGBTQ community."